Stranger in Town (1957 film)

-Stranger in Town is a 1957 British crime film directed by George Pollock and starring Alex Nicol and Anne Paige.
-Arthur Lowe makes a brief appearance in a minor role.
-It was made by Tempean Films at Alliance Film Studios.
+Stranger in Town is a 1957 British second feature ('B') crime film directed by George Pollock and starring Alex Nicol and Anne Paige.
+The screenplay was by Edward Dryhurst and Norman Hudis, based on the 1954 novel The Uninivited by Frank Chittenden.

 Plot

 An American composer, lodging in a quiet English village is found shot dead.
-A journalist, also from America probes the death on behalf of the pianist’s only relative in America.
+A journalist, also from America probes the death on behalf of the pianist's only relative in America.
 His trail leads to the local gossip who is later found gassed and debunks the official theory that it was suicide, finding that many people seem to have had reason to commit the crime, as he eventually discovers the truth.